Terremoto de Lombok - Atrapados en Gili Trawangan

 In front of the beach, you can see Gili Meno and further away, Mount Rinjani, an active volcano located on the island of Lombok.
 Mount Rinjani has an altitude of 3726 meters, making it the second highest volcano in Indonesia.

-Gili Trawangan - Paseo
+Carriage ride, Gili Trawangan

-Gili Trawangan – Horse Walk
+Streets of Gili Trawangan – Horse Walk

 The Lombok earthquake of August 2018 of 6.9